Birane2/Birane2/README.md

 - 💻 Passionate about Web Development, Information Systems and Digital Technologies
 - 🚀 Interested in Django REST Framework, Laravel, React and Flutter
 - 🏥 Developed a Hospital Management Application with Django
-- 📦 Developed a Laravel application for equipment management during an internship
 - 🧾 Worked on a Laravel invoicing management application
 - 🌍 Based in Nouakchott, Mauritania
 - 📚 Currently improving my skills in backend, frontend and mobile development